lawrenceting/lawrenceting.github.io/applescript.md

 Type: page
 Published: true
 ---
 A repository of AppleScript(s) / Shell Scripts that I use to improve my workflow.
-If any of the links are broken, comment below and I'll try to reupload a working link as soon as possible.[^0]
+If any of the links are broken, <a href="#disqus_thread">comment below</a> and I'll try to reupload a working link as soon as possible.

+<a href="{{ site.github.repo }}/AppleScript-Snippets/archive/master.zip" target="_blank">Click here to download all</a>
 <hr>

 <h3><div id="Application : Proces">Application / Proces</div></h3>